sourcegraph/about/content/blogposts/2024/local-code-completion-with-ollama-and-cody.md

 ## Local code completion with Ollama and Cody

 Now that you have Ollama installed and running locally, you can use it with Cody to get local code completion.
+By default, Cody uses a remotely hosted version of the StarCoder LLM for code completion.

-To do this, you need to install the [Cody VS Code extension](https://marketplace.visualstudio.com/items?itemName=sourcegraph.cody-ai).
+To switch the local code completion, you first need to install the [Cody VS Code extension](https://marketplace.visualstudio.com/items?itemName=sourcegraph.cody-ai).
 Once you have the extension installed, you can configure it to use Ollama by following these steps:

-1. Navigate to the Cody extension settings by opening the Command Pallete (`Cmd+Shift+P`) and typing `Cody: Extension Settings`.
+1. Navigate to the Cody extension settings by opening the command palette (`Cmd+Shift+P`) and typing `Cody: Extension Settings`.
-2. Scroll down to find the "Cody > Autocomplete > Advanced: Provider" section.
+2. Scroll down to find the **"Cody > Autocomplete > Advanced: Provider"** section.
 From the dropdown menu, select **"expermintal-ollama"**.
 ![Cody extension settings](https://storage.googleapis.com/sourcegraph-assets/blog/local-code-completion-with-ollama-and-cody/ollama-cody-settings.png)
 3. Finally, open up the `settings.json` file and find the `cody.autocomplete.experimental.ollamaOptions` property.
 Here, you can specify the URL of the Ollama instance if different from the default, as well as the model you want to use.
 For example: